Meal Planning in Aged Care

 (Eat Well Nutrition 2014)

-The style and manner of feeding assistance is important to get right.
-Staff must be trained to feed in a controlled manner, distractions should be minimised, altered utensils are made available, and swallowing rehabilitation is to be encouraged if appropriate (Iuliano-Burns 2019).
+The style and manner of feeding assistance are important to get right.
+Staff must be trained to feed in a controlled manner, distractions should be minimised, altered utensils should be made available, and swallowing rehabilitation is to be encouraged if appropriate (Iuliano-Burns 2023).

 Our dietary needs change as we age.
 It is important to know how much and what type of food a person should be eating in accordance with their age and gender.